Nelly Mazloum: The early years

-Nelly-Catherine Mazloum-Calvo was born in Alexandria, Egypt to wealthy Italian-Greek parents.
+Nelly Mazloum-Calvo was born in Alexandria, Egypt to wealthy Italian-Greek parents.
 Her father, who created jewellery, was an Italian from Naples and her mother, who was an able pianist, was Greek, from Asia Minor.
 They owned a hotel across the street from the Alhambra theatre.
 Mazloum suffered from paralysis of the legs (poliomyelitis) at the age of two, and walked again after years of care by a paediatrician and his wife who was a ballet dance teacher.
 For this reason, dance became her passion.

 At the age of five, she started a dance career as a solo dancer and was called by the media the prodigy child.
 In fact she was a child star from 1939–1945, she performed daily watched by her mother, who was her manager, working in Alexandria in the summer and in Cairo during the winter.
 The 10-year-old Mazloum appeared in her first film, I prosfygopoula ("The refugee girl", 1939), which was made in the Greek language and starred Sophia Vembo with a screenplay by D. Bogris.
 As a child she danced at the famous Casino Opera, run by Badia Masabni, where great Raqa Sharki dancers started their careers; there were two shows every day, a matinee for the whole family and an evening performance during which alcohol could be reserved.
 While Nelly was engaged as a child in the matinee shows and danced modern dance and classical ballet, once her own dancing was over, she stayed on to watch the evening show of belly dancers like Samia Gamal and Tahiya Karioka.
 On many occasions she appeared in front of King Farouk, in the same show as Samia Gamal and Umm Kulthum.
 In 1948 Nelly Mazloum became the prima Ballerina of the Royal Opera House in Cairo (Dar Al Opera) from 1959 to 1964 she was the choreographer of Al Masrah al Kaoumy (National Theatre), Koumeya troupe.
 For many years she gave innumerable Folkloric performance in local theatres and in various television shows in Egypt.